-Medicare recipients whose medical information was used in such a scheme can "find that they do not qualify for long-term care or other insurance if their medical records have fraudulent treatments and tests,” (4) according to Julie Schoen, director of the California Senior Medicare Patrol.
-Senior Medicare Patrols, which operate in every state, are part of a federally-financed, anti-Medicare-fraud program, funded by the U.S. Administration for Community Living.
+Medicare recipients whose medical information was used improperly may also "find that they do not qualify for long-term care or other insurance if their medical records have fraudulent treatments and tests,” according to Julie Schoen, former director of the California Senior Medicare Patrol.

-What you can do to protect clients, loved ones (and yourself).
+What you can do to help protect yourself, your loved ones, or your clients

 There are several basic precautions everyone can take to avoid financial fraud and identity theft.
 Most of these scams start with a telemarketing call.
 So, make it your policy never to give out any personal information over the phone, especially credit card or insurance information.
 If you’re speaking with a doctor or other medical care professional over the phone or in a video consultation, they should already have whatever insurance and personal information they need.